mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 is possible to find out why a world is Red Zoned – in many cases it is an open secret – and even to obtain a permit to go there.
 However, this can be quite hazardous.
-For example Shionthy is generally ‘known’ (common knowledge may not actually be true) to have particles of antimatter floating free about the system.
+For example Shionthy is generally 'known' (common knowledge may not actually be true) to have particles of antimatter floating free about the system.
 Contact with one could cause massive damage to a starship, making a Red Zone a sensible precaution.